guiwitz/napari_demo/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/guiwitz/napari_demo/master)

-# Repository for tests of napari
+# Repository for napari demos

 In this repository you can find two examples of the possibilities offered by the visualisation tool [napari](https://github.com/napari/napari).
 Both examples are really meant to be demos and not full fledged tools or scientific studies.